austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 At first, this would require significant manual effort and may seem impossible to keep up-to-date.
 Our goal is to automate security operations, so that this can be achieved programmatically as our operations evolve to become more complex.

-Additionally, `Placeholder`  security team will actively monitor threat intelligence in the community, with feeds and information sharing platform such as NH-ISAC to stay abreast of the attacker activities and methodologies.
+Additionally, `<Company Placeholder>`  security team will actively monitor threat intelligence in the community, with feeds and information sharing platform such as NH-ISAC to stay abreast of the attacker activities and methodologies.

 ```
 SUMMARY